Katharina Fiedler is working as a freelance film editor since 2007. She lives in Berlin and works on national and international productions.

 In the same year she also edited together with Anna Nekarda the fiction film DAS MÄDCHEN VON FRÜHER (director: Lena Knauss) for ZDF.

-Beginning of 2023 she started editing again with Gabrielle Brady on her new film THE WOLVES ALWAYS COME AT NIGHT that is shot in Mongolia.
+Beginning of 2023 she started editing again with Gabrielle Brady on her new film THE WOLVES ALWAYS COME AT NIGHT that was shot in Mongolia and is a hybrid film.

 2014 Katharina was nominated for best editing at „Deutscher Kamerapreis“ with MY NAME IS SALT and she was selected for Berlinale Talents.
 In 2019 she won with ISLAND OF THE HUNGRY GHOSTS the award for best editing at the Ozflix Independent Film Awards.